-Moreover, deaths attributed to vaccines are often not causally related.
-It may feel like one event that follows another event is related – but there may not be any correlation, let alone causality between the first event and the second.
+Deaths attributed to vaccines are often not causally related.
+It may feel like one event that follows another event is related, which is the post hoc ergo propter hoc fallacy.
+There may not be any correlation, let alone causality, that would make us accept that vaccines kill.

 Those of us who accept the fact that vaccines are very safe, and indeed, not really a risk for causing death, have found no evidence that there has been a single death attributed to vaccines over the past couple of decades.
 But that’s just examining the high quality scientific and medical literature, which may or may not be 100% inclusive of all post-vaccination mortality.